DeeprajPandey/splidwise/README.md

 The client facing application is built with Vue.js and the backend api is set up with Express.js which talks to the Fabric Network (simple setup with only 1 organisation which approves transactions).

+Check out the website here: https://splidwise.xyz

+We are currently in private beta and only people with a valid Ashoka ID can register for Splidwise.
+We will open access soon.

-⚠️ We are currently migrating from a personal AWS Instance to a server hosted by the University.
-The service will be up after finals week.
-Thanks for your understanding.
+> ⚠️ We are currently migrating from a personal AWS Instance to a server hosted by the University.
+The service might be _painfully slow_ until the end of finals week.
+We appreciate your understanding.

 ![](screenshots/status.png)

 ## API Documentation

-The full documentation is hosted here: https://relaxed-dijkstra-a3d3bb.netlify.com
+The documentation is hosted here: https://relaxed-dijkstra-a3d3bb.netlify.com

 The documentation comes with a playground set up with the staging server hosted on Heroku.
 You can make **all** the calls from within the documentation but if you want to test it out yourself, you can do that [here](https://fathomless-fortress-82121.herokuapp.com).
 A rate limit of 80 requests/hour is enforced since the staging server is currently on free dynos.